lasuillard/django-slack-tools/examples/todo/README.md

 # Example To Do app

-Simple To Do bot example with Django Slack Bot.
+Simple To Do bot example with Django Slack Tools.

 ## Features